homanchou/xr/book/build-your-own-webvr-site.md

 >:ets.tab2list(table)
 [{"key", %{}}, ...]
 ```

-Now the tricky part is where do we create this ETS table since it is linked to the process that created it?
+An ETS table is linked to the process that created it.
+So if the parent process dies or is shutdown than the child will be shutdown and memory reclaimed as well.
+In order to access the ETS table we need to have its reference which was returned when it was created.

+Now we just need to figure out where and how we should go about creating the ETS table per unique room.

 ### Create a Server for the ETS Table

 Let's create a small server that specializes in storing data about each connected user.
-We'll create a small api for this server that allows us to query the server for user state data.
-The server itself will subscribe (via Phoenix PubSub) to the room's event stream so it will get movement data and store it in it's ETS table.
+A GenServer is perfect for hosting a small specialized API with some state and we can dynamically start and stop these servers.
+The plan is to have a unique user snapshot server per room that is storing location or other state about each user in that particular room.

 We will build this up step by step.
 Create a new file in `lib/xr/server/user_snapshot.ex` and paste this code to create a minimal GenServer.